Burial Grounds

 Every day 11 AM – 5 PM

-The Burial Ground is closed the months of January and February and on Easter Sunday, Thanksgiving and Christmas.
+The Burial Ground is closed during the months of January and February, as well as on Easter Sunday, Thanksgiving Day, and Christmas Day.

 $10 Adult guided tour